 A critical component of identifying pain points is understanding the customer’s journey through the current state and its various touchpoints.

-A second way to measure customer journey analytics is by comparing your company’s desired state (or vision) to the actual customer experience along that journey.
+A second way to measure customer journey analytics is to compare your company’s desired state (or vision) with the actual customer experience along that journey.

 It will make it easier to evaluate and prioritize opportunities to improve your customer experience.

-The power of customer journey data is now more accessible than ever with integrated insights for more accurate journey analysis.
+The power of customer journey data is now more accessible than ever, thanks to integrated insights that enable more accurate journey analysis.

 This form of analytics increases your ability to analyze customer journeys and score journey performance.